alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

   </figcaption>
 </figure>

-**Console** tells me about errors loading the page -- some image that can't be found, or a JavaScript file that didn't load properly.
+I check the *Console tab* for any errors loading the page -- some image that can't be found, or a JavaScript file that didn't load properly.
-A wall of red means I've missed something, like a font or image I haven't downloaded yet.
-My goal is to get to zero errors.
+I want to fix all these errors.

 <figure style="width: 600px;">
   {%